 1.2.
 Every entering graduate student must take four of the five placement examinations before registering and attending classes for the first semester as a graduate student.

 1.3.
 The possible grades on the placement examinations are PASS and FAIL.
 These grades have the following meanings:

 (a) PASS certifies that the student’s preparation for graduate work in the area of the examination is satisfactory.

 (b) If a student FAILS a given placement examination, he/she can:

 - A: petition the Graduate Committee (in writing) to retake the placement examination.
 Only one retake is allowed.

-- B: remedy the deficiency by auditing an undergraduate course(s) or taking a course(s) as required by the examination committee.
+- B: remedy the deficiency by auditing an undergraduate course(s) or taking a course(s) as required by the faculty advisor after consultation with the examination committee.
 The student must achieve a grade of B or better for each such course.

 (c) Those entering graduate students who have been offered RA or TA support, and who fail three placement examinations are subject to review by the Graduate Committee and the research advisor and may lose their research or teaching assistantship or fellowship.
 This may require the student to fund his/her education.